sinewalker/sinewalker.github.io/pg/colophon.md

 A quick summary should give you a bit of an idea:

 ### Likes:
-  * Open Source software
+  * Open Source Software
+  * Open Data Formats
-  * Open Architecture computers
+  * Open Architecture Computers
   * Open Crown hats
   * chili, coffee, whisky